Reddam House Sydney

 Reddam House Sydney is an independent, co-educational, non-denominational day school, located in Woollahra (preschool to Year 9) and North Bondi (Years 10 to 12), both Eastern Suburbs of Sydney, New South Wales, Australia.

 In 2019 Reddam House was acquired by Inspired Education Group, an international provider of for-profit schools.
 It subsequently switched to for-profit status and now receives no government funding.

 The school was originally launched in Sydney by Graeme Crawford in June 2000, who had founded Crawford College, South Africa in 1992.
 It was established following a major renovation at the previous Taylors College in North Bondi.

 The school attracted media attention with reports 36 percent of students, six times the state average, received "special consideration" in the 2006 HSC.
 Reddam House has also received media attention for being the only non-selective school to achieve a top 10 ranking in the Higher School Certificate of 2013, 2016, 2018, 2019, 2021 and 2022.
 In the 2022, 2023 and 2024 HSC, Reddam ranked at 5th overall, its highest ever ranking.
+They were ranked 10th in state in 2025.